 There are also desktop computers available for student use.

-These computers are not permitted to be used for gaming.
+These computers are not to be used for gaming, only for school assignments.

 The Library is a quiet place for students to read and study at recess and lunch.
 Students are not permitted to eat or drink in the Library, and lunch bags need to be left in their lockers.